 As a general rule, board papers are sent to Directors at least three days in advance in order for the Directors to be adequately prepared for the meeting.
-In addition, the Independent Directors have separate and independent access to the Group's senior management and the advice and services of the Company Secretary who provides the Directors with regular updates on the requirements of the Companies Act and all the rules and regulations of the SGX-ST. The decision to appoint or remove the Company Secretary is made by the Board as a whole.
+In addition, the Independent Directors have separate and independent access to the Group's senior management and the advice and services of the Company Secretary who provides the Directors with regular updates on the requirements of the Companies Act and all the rules and regulations of the SGX-ST at the company's expense where necessary.
+The decision to appoint or remove the Company Secretary is made by the Board as a whole.